Lob2018/SudokuFX/README.md

                 3. Manage your benchmark tests in the `fr.softsf.sudokufx.benchmark` package
                 4. **Once benchmarking is complete, uncomment `<excludeGroupIds>org.openjdk.jmh</excludeGroupIds>` and `<exclude>fr/softsf/sudokufx/benchmark/**/*.java</exclude>` in the `pom.xml`**

+#### DEV Debugging with Remote JVM

+- Use the following IntelliJ Run Configurations to debug the application via a suspended JVM:
+    - Run Configuration: `SudokuFX [debug]`
+      Launches the application using Maven with JDWP enabled on port `5005`, using `suspend=y` to pause execution until a debugger is attached
+        - Command: `clean javafx:run -Pdev -f pom.xml`
+        - Environment variable: `JAVA_TOOL_OPTIONS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=*:5005`
+        - JVM starts and waits for debugger connection
+    - Run Configuration: `Debug JavaFX Maven`
+      Attaches IntelliJ's debugger to the suspended JVM on port `5005`
+        - Configuration type: Remote JVM Debug
+        - Host: `localhost`, Port: `5005`, Transport: `Socket`

+- Debug workflow:
+    - Add breakpoints in the source code
+    - Run `SudokuFX [debug]` (Run mode) to start the JVM in suspended state
+    - Immediately launch `Debug JavaFX Maven` (Debug mode) to attach and resume execution
+    - Application starts with breakpoints active

 #### DEV Runtime monitoring with VisualVM